Festivals & Events | RV and Boat Show, Elvis Tribute and Building & Renovation Expo

 Ohio Expo Center, Kasich Hall, 717 E. 17th Ave., Columbus

-Featuring exhibits, seminars, demonstrations and cost-effective ways to design or renovate homes, the Columbus Building & Renovation is a great place to check out ideas for your dream home.
+Featuring exhibits, seminars, demonstrations and cost-effective ideas for designing or renovating homes, the Columbus Building & Renovation Expo is a great place to check out ideas for your dream home.

 Jan.
 7-16